 When crafting titles, every word counts, but knowing which to capitalize can trip you up.
 Rules can be confusing, especially with small words like 'yet'.
 Different style guides have their own takes, from Chicago to MLA, and getting it right matters whether you're writing an essay, a blog post, or a book title.
 Discover the nuanced rules of capitalization in titles so your next headline shines with all the right letters in caps.

-When it comes to capitalizing titles, each writing style has its rules.
-For words like ‘yet’, which have only three characters, the guidelines vary depending on the style you’re using.
-Let’s break down when to capitalize this tricky little word in different styles.
+For capitalizing titles, each writing style has its rules.
+For words like 'yet', which have only three characters, the guidelines vary depending on the style you're using.
+Let's break down when to capitalize this tricky little word in different styles.

 Chicago Style